elidrissidev/magento-restextended/README.md

 This is a Magento 1.9/OpenMage extension that aims to provide a full REST API implementation.
 It's also fully compatible with my other [HTTP Basic Authentication extension](https://github.com/elidrissidev/magento-api2basicauth).

+**:construction: This extension is still in development! :construction:**

 ## Installation

 ### Manual